'The Salt Path:' A book that captured the hearts of millions, but now mired in controversy

 But now, the book and the film are mired in a controversy that could see them suffer that very modern phenomenon — being canceled.

+On Friday, publisher Penguin Michael Joseph agreed with author Raynor Winn to delay the publication of her next book, according to long-time specialist magazine The Bookseller.

-A bombshell report in last Sunday's “The Observer” newspaper in the U.K. claimed there was more to the 2018 book than met the eye — that key elements of the story had been fabricated.
+The delay is the latest blowback from a bombshell report in last Sunday's “The Observer” newspaper in the U.K. that claimed there was more to the 2018 book than met the eye — that key elements of the story had been fabricated.

 Author Raynor Winn stands accused of betraying the trust of her readers and of reaping a windfall on the back of lies.
 Winn accepts “mistakes” were made, but that the overarching allegations were “highly misleading.”
 She has sought legal counsel.